LouisDuboscq/LouisDuboscq.github.io/_posts/2020-11-01-android-ui-history.md

 - Type-safe and null-safe 💪 : it works well in multiple configurations
 - Java or Kotlin 🙏

-It's definitelly easier to use than DataBinding, have a look if you don't already use it 👍
+It's definitelly easier to use than DataBinding, have a look if you don't already use it. 👍

 When ViewBinding is enabled in gradle module, it generates for each xml layout file a binding class in Java.
 E.g a `ActivityMainBinding` is generated because there is in module a file named `activity_main.xml`.

 It is type-safe and null-safe in the sense that generated classes have all xml views in properties already typed and annotated with @Nullable or @NonNull.

-ViewBinding can do less than DataBinding but its advantage is speed.
+ViewBinding is kind of subset of DataBinding and that's why it can do less than DataBinding, but its advantage is simplicity and speed.

 {: .box-warning}
-**Warning:** ViewBinding introduces memory leaks when playing with fragments, you have to clear fragment binding in onDestroy
+**Warning:** ViewBinding introduces memory leaks when playing with fragments, you have to clear fragment binding in onDestroy.

 {: .box-note}
 **Note:** ViewBinding is the recommendation for building views.